 The heavens and earth are indeed vast.
 What is the significance of the seventh day?
 Did God need to rest?
 (NIV footnotes suggest that "rested" could be translated "ceased.")

 Verse 4, "this is the account", sounds like a conclusion to the primary account of creation.
 Now we move on to some details.
-John Walton argues that the Hebrew word here (toledoth, Strong's concordance H8435) often announces a break in the text, moving on to a new topic.
-The word translated here "is the account" is often translated "are the generations of" and in most other occurrences in the Old Testament the word is indeed followed by a genealogy.
-With this word as a separator, Walton argues that Genesis 1:1 through 2:3 should be read as a single chapter; after this, until the next occurrence of toledoth in Genesis 5;1, we see a more detailed description of this creation.
+John Walton argues that the Hebrew word here, toledoth, often announces a break in the text, moving on to a new topic.
+That word, translated here "is the account" is often translated "are the generations of" and in most other occurrences in the Old Testament the word is indeed followed by a genealogy.
+With this word as a separator, Walton argues that Genesis 1:1 through 2:3 should be read as a single chapter; after this, until the next occurrence of toledoth in Genesis 5:1, we see a more detailed description of this creation.

 Genesis 2:4b-9, Garden of Eden